Manas-Goyal-1/Manas-Goyal-1/README.md

 ## 💻 What I’m Working On

 - **The Last Five** — a 2D roguelike adventure game made in Godot (GDScript).
 - ML projects on Kaggle: regression, classification, feature engineering.
-- Building frontend and backend workflows for my startup’s upcoming client projects.

 ---